ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/statistics.markdown

 ## Database statistics

-To obtain database statistics one must use `/stats` endpoint or access them by Client API (details [here](../../client-api/commands/how-to/get-database-and-server-statistics)).
+To obtain the database statistics you have to use `/stats` endpoint or access them by the Client API (details [here](../../client-api/commands/how-to/get-database-and-server-statistics)).

 {CODE-BLOCK:json}
 	curl -X GET "http://localhost:8080/stats" //statistics for 'system' database